LucaDeSiena/MuRAT/README.md

 2. **Read the html**

-The package has a html folder that explains what each main function does: read them to understand the approximations used to process data, forward model kernels, and invert observations
+The package has a html folder that explains what the code does: read each file to understand the approximations used to process data, forward model kernels, and invert observations.
+Follow this workflow:

+* Murat3.html: explains how to run the code in general.
+Here you find the names of the primary functions.
+* MuRAT_MSH.html: You want to start with this input  file to work at the local scale.
+It contains information on how to use the code with the standard settings and includes examples on how to add features (e.g., use three instead of one-component seismograms).
+Please beware of the import option: in this file, we include a deprecated import solution from SAC header and external files.
+For a better import solution use MSH_Romania.htlm.
+* MSH_Romania.html: the best input if you want a model at the regional scale and containing the correct import option only from SAC files.
+* Murat_plot.htlm: the plot function shows at which lines of the code figures are produced, providing additional information on the output.

+If you want to obtain model at a larger regional scale you can then run MSH_Romania.mlx.

 ------------